UniversalDevicesInc/pgc-python-interface/README.md

 When you create your service provider's integration, use the Oauth callback URL of:
 * https://polyglot.isy.io/api/oauth/callback

 This is the same for ANY oauth2 NodeServers.
-We simply passthrough using a state identifier below, so none of the information is ever saved by UDI.
+We simply pass-through using a state identifier below, so none of the information is ever saved by UDI.

 When you enable this flow, you will provide UDI with the Oauth2 information that you will need for your NodeServer and it is sent back to your NodeServer in the init call that is sent to every NodeServer on startup.
 This is to prevent you having to store keys/secrets in your repository.
 Inside the init json message you will have an 'oauth' parameter that can have the following kinds of information:

-* url: This will be the URL that you will have to point users to for inital authorization Example: https://home.nest.com/login/oauth2?client_id=XXXXXXXXXXX&state=
+* url: This will be the URL that you will have to point users to for initial authorization Example: https://home.nest.com/login/oauth2?client_id=XXXXXXXXXXX&state=
 * clientId: This is the clientId for your integration via the cloud provider
 * clientSecret: This is the clientSecret for your integration.